-- 1 Competitors may take part in FEI Competitions and FEI Championships for Young Riders from the beginning of the year they reach the age of 16 until the end of the year they reach the age of 21. - 2 Competitors may take part in FEI Competitions and FEI Championships for Juniors from the year they reach the age of 14 until the end of the year they reach the age of 18. - 3 Competitors may take part in FEI Competitions and FEI Championships for Children from the year they reach the age of 12 until the end of the year they reach the age of 14. - 4 Competitors may take part in FEI Competitions and FEI Championships for Pony riders from the year in which they reach the age of 12 until the end of the year they reach the age of 16. - 5 From the year in which they reach their 12th birthday, Juniors and Young Riders may take part in certain international competitions for Seniors with the express permission of the British Equestrian Federation (BEF). - 6 The following may compete as a Veteran (Ambassadors) Rider in international Veteran (Ambassadors) competitions: - (i) Ladies from the year in which they reach their 45th birthday and gentlemen from the year in which they reach their 49th birthday.
-Riders may not have participated in jumping competitions for senior riders at CSI2 shows and upwards in the current year. - (ii) International Veteran (Ambassadors) competitions are open to riders who, in the current year, have not taken part in any competition where the first round exceeds 1.35m.
+- 1 Competitors may take part in FEI Competitions and FEI Championships for Young Riders from the beginning of the year they reach the age of 16 until the end of the year they reach the age of 21. - 2 Competitors may take part in FEI Competitions and FEI Championships for Juniors from the year they reach the age of 14 until the end of the year they reach the age of 18. - 3 Competitors may take part in FEI Competitions and FEI Championships for Children from the year they reach the age of 12 until the end of the year they reach the age of 14. - 4 Competitors may take part in FEI Competitions and FEI Championships for Pony riders from the year in which they reach the age of 12 until the end of the year they reach the age of 16. - 5 From the year in which they reach their 12th birthday, Juniors and Young Riders may take part in certain international competitions for Seniors with the express permission of the British Equestrian Federation (BEF). - 6 The following may compete as a Veteran (Ambassadors) Rider in international Veteran (Ambassadors) competitions: - (i) Athletes may compete in the Veteran's category from the beginning of the year in which they reach their 45th birthday - (ii) International Veteran (Ambassadors) competitions are open to riders who, in the current year, have not taken part in any competition where the first round exceeds 1.35m.